thirumoorthir/folder_create/README.md

 ## Description

-Start with a one- or two-sentence summary of what the module does and/or what problem it solves.
+This is my personal cookbook to create bunch of directories Start with a one- or two-sentence summary of what the module does and/or what problem it solves.
 This is your 30-second elevator pitch for your module.
 Consider including OS/Puppet version it works with.

 You can give more descriptive information in a second paragraph.
 This paragraph should answer the questions: "What does this module *do*?" and "Why would I use it?"
 If your module has a range of functionality (installation, configuration, management, etc.), this is the time to mention it.